 Supplementary protection certificate (SPC) regulation can extend the life of a patent for up to five years.
 Additional to patent protection, an SPC straddles the middle-ground between patent law and regulation.

 There are currently four SPC references waiting for decisions by the European Court of Justice.
-This includes pharmaceutical group Sanden, which in 2017 had an SPC application for Ikervis, used to treat cornea inflammation, rejected in France by the National Institute of Industrial Property (INPI).
+This includes pharmaceutical group Santen, which in 2017 had an SPC application for Ikervis, used to treat cornea inflammation, rejected in France by the National Institute of Industrial Property (INPI).

 It was on the grounds of non-compliance with Article 3(d) of the SPC regulation, which relates to the wording around the active ingredient.

 In 1983, a marketing authorisation had been granted for medicinal product Sandimmun.
 An ophthalmic drug, it contains the active ingredient ciclosporin to prevent graft rejection and treat eye inflammation.
-Because a marketing authorisation had already been granted, the INPI concluded that Sanden could not receive an authorisation.
-Sanden appealed to the French Court of Appeal on the grounds that the composition of its therapeutic Ikervis, which also contained ciclosporin to treat cornea inflammation, did not have the same patent composition as Sandimmun.
+Because a marketing authorisation had already been granted, the INPI concluded that Santen could not receive an authorisation.
+Santen appealed to the French Court of Appeal on the grounds that the composition of its therapeutic Ikervis, which also contained ciclosporin to treat cornea inflammation, did not have the same patent composition as Sandimmun.

 The Court of Appeal has referred the questions to the CJEU.
 Interest surrounds the case given that it is expected to clarify aspects of the CJEU’s landmark 2012 decision around the drug Neurim, and therapeutic uses of drugs already holding SPCs.